The Adventure of Charles Augustus Milverton: Plot

 Holmes visits Milverton's Hampstead house, disguised as a plumber, in order to learn the plan of the house and Milverton's daily routine.
 He cultivates the acquaintance of Milverton's housemaid and even becomes engaged to marry her.
 This rather shocks Watson, but Holmes assures him that he has a hated rival who will step in when the plumber disappears.
 Holmes has learned where Milverton keeps his blackmail papers (a safe in his study), and plans to burgle Milverton's house that night.
 Watson comes along.

 They break into the study, but just as Holmes opens the safe, Milverton enters the study, even though he should be in bed asleep.
 Holmes and Watson hide behind a curtain, while Milverton has a midnight meeting with a supposed maidservant offering to sell letters that would compromise her mistress.

 The woman is actually one of Milverton's former victims, whose broken-hearted husband died when she wouldn't pay Milverton and he revealed her secret.
 Now she avenges her husband by shooting Milverton to death, then stamps on his face.

 Watson instinctively begins to rush out and stop the shooting, but Holmes restrains him.
 Holmes understands, and Watson instantly realises, "that it was no affair of ours; that justice had overtaken a villain..."
 The woman runs away, and Milverton's household is roused by the shots.
 During his final confrontation, Milverton's entire cache of blackmail papers had been in a safe with its door slightly ajar.
 Holmes now feeds this mass of compromising material into Milverton's burning fireplace, despite the risk of being discovered and caught.

 Then Holmes and Watson escape through the garden and over the wall.
 Watson has to kick himself free from a pursuer who has grabbed his leg.

 The next morning, Inspector Lestrade calls at Baker Street to ask for Holmes' help in investigating Milverton's murder, which he ascribes to the two burglars seen escaping over the garden wall.
 He has a description of one of them: "a middle-aged, strongly built man-square jaw, thick neck, moustache..."
-Holmes calls that vague.
-"Why, it might be a description of Watson!" he says, which amuses Lestrade.
-But Holmes refuses Lestrade's request: "My sympathies are with the criminals, and I will not handle the case."
+Holmes calls the description vague, and even jokes that it could describe Watson, which amuses Lestrade.
+But Holmes refuses Lestrade's request, stating that he sympathizes with the criminals rather than the victim.

 Later, Holmes recognises the face of the woman who killed Milverton.
 He shows Watson her photograph displayed in a shop-window among those of other celebrities.
 Watson recognises the name of her famous husband, but Holmes signals silence with a finger to his lips.
 Watson assures his readers that the killer in question is beyond the reach of the law [i.e deceased] and that certain details have been disguised to hurt no one.